dec1992/GA-Project-3/README.md

 ### - The Backend

-The backend conatined a router file to handle the different requests from the frontend using functions imported from controller files.
+The backend contained a router file to handle the different requests from the frontend using functions imported from controller files.
 An example route from the router file:

 ```js
 router.route('/locations/:locationId/comments/:commentId')